 The botanical gardens have been under the care of the Canarian government since the early 1980s and, in that time have blossomed to become one of the islands’ most popular attractions.
 Whether you’re a green-fingered fanatic or just enjoy being surrounded by pretty flowers, the gardens are well worth a visit.

 There are over 1.5 million different species of plants, ranging from the faintly familiar to the unique and extraordinary.
 After arriving, you’ll stroll among exotic plants and flowers from across the world, including orchids, bamboo, aloe plants, and fig trees.

-As you wander through the Botanical Gardens, look out for the statues and sculptures hidden between trees and plants.
-You’ll discover trickling streams and waterfalls as you walk from rose beds to herb gardens, past pineapple plants and beneath the park’s 200-year-old gum tree.
+As you wander through, look out for the statues and sculptures hidden between trees and plants.
+You’ll discover trickling streams and waterfalls as you walk from rose beds to herb gardens, past pineapple plants, and beneath the park’s 200-year-old gum tree.

 Those in the know will spot the star of the show as the Moreton Bay Fig Tree.
 Vast, gnarled and impossibly thick, it towers over everything else and could easily have arrived as a cutting from Middle Earth.
 Similarly, the Liana Tree is another crowd-pleaser.
 A vast, intertwining network of bark-covered veins, it wouldn’t look out of place in a horror film.

 Look out for delicate orchids, palm trees and the wonderfully-named ‘dracaena draco’, or the Dragon Tree.
 If you’re looking for a quiet spot, relax on a bench by the bamboo plants and listen to the gentle drone of the bees buzzing from flower to flower.

 There are walkways, with wheelchair access for those with mobility issues.
 The paths will lead you through subtropical rainforests and past glittering ponds, where colonies of terrapins have made their homes.